-These Swedish Meatballs are rich and deep in flavor.
+These Authentic Swedish Meatballs are rich and deep in flavor.
 Made with ground beef, veal and pork, cream and honey.
-Marcus Samuelsson’s Swedish Meatballs are authentic and a treat.
+Marcus Samuelsson’s Swedish Meatballs are a treat.

 Authentic Swedish Meatballs